MachineLemonade/docs/v0.10/cloud-migration.md

 1. Verify that you can login to the new Cloud cluster
     - URL: https://app.gcp0001.us-east4.astronomer.io/login
 2. Re-create your Airflow Deployment(s) via the “New” Astronomer UI with appropriate resources
-3. Manually create your Airflow Connections, Variables and Pools in the Airflow UI
+3. Manually generate your Airflow Connections, Variables and Pools in the Airflow UI
-4. Re-create Environment Variables + Service Accounts in the Astronomer UI if needed (optional)
+4. Re-create Environment Variables + Service Accounts in the Astronomer UI if needed
-5. Whitelist “New” Astronomer Cloud’s IP address on any of your external systems your DAGs communicate with (e.g. AWS Redshift).
+5. Whitelist “New” Astronomer Cloud’s IP address on any external systems your DAGs communicate with (e.g. AWS Redshift).
     - Static IP: `35.245.140.149`

 ### Part III: Upgrade the Astronomer CLI + Deploy

 1. Upgrade your Astro CLI to our latest version.
 This is a MUST to authenticate.
     - `curl -sSL https://install.astronomer.io | sudo bash -s -- v0.10.2`
 2. Authenticate to the new cluster via the CLI (once upgraded)
     - Auth Command:  `astro auth login gcp0001.us-east4.astronomer.io`
 3. Deploy your project
     - `astro deploy`
 4. Pause DAGs on the old cluster
 5. Enable DAGs on the new cluster
     - Ensure your `start_date` and `catch_up` settings are appropriate so you don’t have duplicate DAG runs
 6. If using CI/CD, create a new Service Account, update your CI/CD config file with your new API key and deployment name

-**Note:** If you’re deploying code across the 2 Clouds, you WILL need to upgrade/downgrade your CLI version + authenticate to each accordingly.
+> **Note:** If you’re deploying code across the 2 Clouds, you WILL need to upgrade/downgrade your CLI version + authenticate to each accordingly.

 ## Astronomer Assisted Migration